AgResearch/DECONVQC/CONTRIBUTING.md

-The devops approach in this project is somewhat conservative, in the sense of trying to minimise dependencies, to ensure that it is easy to run the process in the kind of standard real-time environment often associated with sequencing machines (i.e. sequencing machine output must be processed realiably within a day or two of the run completing; any faults will require weekend callout of staff).
-So, while there are many specialist workflow systems that have advantages over makefiles, and exicting new languages and libraries that may have some performance and other advantages over the languages and libraries used here, in this early stage we are consolidating essentially on makefiles, bash, R and python.
+The devops approach in this project is somewhat conservative, in the sense of trying to minimise dependencies, to ensure that it is easy to run the process in the kind of standard real-time environment often associated with sequencing machines (i.e. sequencing machine output must be processed reliably within a day or two of the run completing; any faults will require weekend callout of staff).
+So, while there are many specialist workflow systems that have advantages over makefiles, and alternative languages and libraries that may have some performance and other advantages over the languages and libraries used here, in this early stage we are consolidating essentially on makefiles, bash, R and python.
 In suggesting enhancements, bear in mind the real-time production environment in which your enhancement will be required to run, and that requirements for a highly customised dependency stack will probably